Transportation in Indianapolis

-Transportation in Indianapolis consists of a complex network that includes a local public bus system, several private intercity bus providers, Amtrak passenger rail service, four freight rail lines, an Interstate Highway System, two airports, a heliport, bikeshare system, 115 mi of bike lanes, and 116 mi of trails and greenways.
+Transportation in Indianapolis consists of a complex network that includes a local public bus system, several private intercity bus providers, Amtrak passenger rail service, four freight rail lines, an Interstate Highway System, an airport, a heliport, bikeshare system, 115 mi of bike lanes, and 116 mi of trails and greenways.
 The city has also become known for its prevalence of electric scooters.

 History

 The prospects of river navigation coupled with a site near the center of the state were largely responsible for the location of Indianapolis.
 However, the White River proved too shallow for commercial shipping.
 After the steamboat Robert Hanna ran aground along the river in 1831, no steamboat successfully returned to Indianapolis.
 Flatboats continued to transport goods along a portion of the river until new dams impeded their ability to navigate its waters.

 In 1821, the Indiana General Assembly authorized the construction of ten state roads to connect Indianapolis with other population centers throughout the state.
 By 1836, the National Road had reached Indianapolis.
-The National Road was the first major improved highway in the U.S. built by the federal government.
-Built between 1811 and 1837, the 620 mi road extended east to Cumberland, Maryland and west to Vandalia, Illinois.
+The National Road was the first major improved highway in the county built by the federal government.
+Built between 1811 and 1837, the 620 mi road extended east to Cumberland, Maryland, and west to Vandalia, Illinois.
 Michigan Road, which bisected the state from north to south, was completed in 1839.
-Michigan Road connected Indianapolis to the inland ports of Michigan City, Indiana and Madison, Indiana, opening the city to maritime transport via Lake Michigan and the Ohio River.
+Michigan Road connected Indianapolis to the inland ports of Michigan City, Indiana, and Madison, Indiana, opening the city to maritime transport via Lake Michigan and the Ohio River.

 Two trains arrived in the city for the first time on October 1, 1847, to commemorate the completion of the Madison and Indianapolis Railroad.
 Within five years, seven rail lines converged in the city, including the Indianapolis and Bellefontaine Railroad, the Terre Haute and Richmond Railroad, the Peru and Indianapolis Railroad, the Indianapolis and Cincinnati Railroad, and the Indianapolis and Lafayette Railroad companies.
-Indianapolis is credited as the birthplace of the union station, conceiving of the concept in 1848.
-In 1849, the city's competing railroad companies cooperated to form the Indianapolis Union Railway Company to oversee operations of the first union depot, completed on September 20, 1853.
+Indianapolis pioneered the union station concept, first conceived in 1848.
+In 1849, the city's competing railroad companies cooperated to form the Indianapolis Union Railway Company to oversee operations of the world's first union depot, completed on September 20, 1853.

 Public transit arrived in Indianapolis on October 3, 1864, in the form of 12-seat mule-drawn streetcars which began operating between Union Station and Military Park.
 Citizens Street Railway Company managed several streetcar lines running on a hub-and-spoke system radiating from downtown Indianapolis to outlying neighborhoods.
 The first electric streetcar began operation on June 18, 1890, replacing the last of the mule-drawn streetcars in 1894.
 Electrification of the city's streetcar system dramatically improved efficiency and expediency, allowing residents to live further from the civic and business center of downtown.
 The development of several streetcar suburbs occurred during this time, including Irvington, Riverside, and Woodruff Place.